Board of Directors 2018-19

 Set on the idea that social enterprise was the answer to addressing a global need and creating lasting impact, Wang approached her longtime friend and roommate, Jessica Willison ’13, to join her on this journey.
 Willison’s passion and experience within the consumer retail market coupled with her similar belief in a brighter world made her the perfect fit to establish their social enterprise, now known as Enrou.

 In 2014, Enrou was awarded Forbes first-ever Pressure Cooker Award held during Forbes’ Under 30 Summit.
-Wang is a graduate of UCLA and currently resides in Los Angeles.
+Wang is a Gold member of the UCLA Alumni Association and currently resides in Los Angeles.

 Gene D. Block

 Dr. Gene Block became chancellor of UCLA in August 2007.
 As chief executive officer, he oversees all aspects of the university’s three-part mission of education, research and service.A biologist, Block holds UCLA faculty appointments in the David Geffen School of Medicine and the College of Letters and Science.
 He also leads a research lab funded by the National Institutes of Health (NIH).

 Block previously served as vice president and provost of the University of Virginia.
 There, he headed an NIH graduate training program designed to increase the number of scientists from underrepresented groups.
 He also received the Commonwealth of Virginia’s Outstanding Public Service Award for his work with Virginia’s business community.